bekircbc/customers-api-backend-mysql/README.md

 - Free SQL Database[https://www.freesqldatabase.com/]

-# Backend With Expressand MySQL
+# Backend With Express and MySQL

         import express from "express";
         import mysql from "mysql";